tttor/ctrl-foundation/method/policy-based/gps_levine_2013.md

 * complex policies with hundreds of parameters often requires numerous samples and often falling into poor local optima.

-## idea
+## idea: GPS
-* a guided policy search algorithm that uses trajectory optimization to direct policy learning and avoid poor local optima.
-* use differential dynamic programming to generate suitable guiding samples, which assist the policy search by exploring high-reward regions
 * GPS: a policy search that incorporates guiding samples into the policy search.
   * These samples are drawn from a distribution built around a DDP solution, which can be initialized from demonstrations.
+  *  can be viewed as transforming a collection of trajectories into a controller.
+* a guided policy search algorithm that uses trajectory optimization to direct policy learning and avoid poor local optima.
+* use differential dynamic programming (DDP)
+  * to supplement the sample set with off-policy guiding samples that guide the policy search to regions of high reward.
+* incorporate guiding samples into the policy search
+  * by building one or more initial DDP solutions and
+  * supplying the resulting samples to the importance sampled policy search algorithm.

 ## result
 * proposed sampling scheme and regularizer are essential for good performance, and
 * the learned policies can generalize successfully to new environments.